Part 2. How to Manage Your Infrastructure as Code

 Example: Update and Destroy Infrastructure Using OpenTofu

 One of the big advantages of provisioning tools is that they support not just deploying infrastructure, but also updating and destroying it.
-For example, now that you’ve deployed an EC2 instance using OpenTofu, make a change to the configuration, such as adding a new Test tag with the value "update," as shown in Example 15:
+For example, now that you’ve deployed an EC2 instance using OpenTofu, make a change to the configuration, such as adding a new Test tag with the value "update," as shown in Example 17:

-Example 15.
+Example 17.
 Update the tags on the EC2 instance (ch2/tofu/ec2-instance/main.tf)

 terraform

-resource "aws_instance" "sample_app" { # ... (other params omitted) ... tags = { Name = "sample-app-tofu" Test = "update" } }
+resource "aws_instance" "sample_app" { # ... (other params omitted) ... tags = { Name = var.name Test = "update" } }

 console

 $ tofu apply aws_security_group.sample_app: Refreshing state... aws_security_group_rule.allow_http_inbound: Refreshing state... aws_instance.sample_app: Refreshing state...
-OpenTofu used the selected providers to generate the following execution plan.
-Resource actions are indicated with the following symbols: ~ update in-place OpenTofu will perform the following actions: # aws_instance.sample_app will be updated in-place ~ resource "aws_instance" "sample_app" { id = "i-0738de27643533e98" ~ tags = { "Name" = "sample-app-tofu" + "Test" = "update" } # (31 unchanged attributes hidden) # (8 unchanged blocks hidden) } Plan: 0 to add, 1 to change, 0 to destroy.
+OpenTofu will perform the following actions: # aws_instance.sample_app will be updated in-place ~ resource "aws_instance" "sample_app" { id = "i-0738de27643533e98" ~ tags = { "Name" = "sample-app-tofu" + "Test" = "update" } # (31 unchanged attributes hidden) # (8 unchanged blocks hidden) } Plan: 0 to add, 1 to change, 0 to destroy.

 Every time you run OpenTofu, it records information about what infrastructure it created in an OpenTofu state file.
 OpenTofu manages state using backends; if you don’t specify a backend, the default is to use the local backend, which stores state locally in a terraform.tfstate file in the same folder as the OpenTofu module (you’ll see how to use other backends in Part 5).
 This file contains a custom JSON format that records a mapping from the OpenTofu resources in your configuration files to the representation of those resources in the real world.

 When you run apply the first time on the ec2-instance module, OpenTofu records in the state file the IDs of the EC2 instance, security group, security group rules, and any other resources it created.
 When you run apply again, you can see "Refreshing state" in the log output, which is OpenTofu updating itself on the latest status of the world.
-As a result, the new plan output that you see is the diff between what’s currently deployed in the real world and what’s in your OpenTofu code.
+As a result, the plan output that you see is the diff between what’s currently deployed in the real world and what’s in your OpenTofu code.
 The preceding diff shows that OpenTofu wants to create a single tag called Test, which is exactly what you want, so type yes and hit Enter, and you’ll see OpenTofu perform an update operation, updating the EC2 instance with your new tag.

 console

 $ tofu destroy OpenTofu will perform the following actions: # aws_instance.sample_app will be destroyed - resource "aws_instance" "sample_app" { - ami = "ami-0ee5157dd67ca79fc" -> null - associate_public_ip_address = true -> null - id = "i-0738de27643533e98" -> null ... (truncated) ... } # aws_security_group.sample_app will be destroyed - resource "aws_security_group" "sample_app" { - id = "sg-066de0b621838841a" -> null ... (truncated) ... } # aws_security_group_rule.allow_http_inbound will be destroyed - resource "aws_security_group_rule" "allow_http_inbound" { - from_port = 8080 -> null - protocol = "tcp" -> null - to_port = 8080 -> null ... (truncated) ... } Plan: 0 to add, 0 to change, 3 to destroy.
-Changes to Outputs: - instance_id = "i-0738de27643533e98" -> null - public_ip = "18.188.174.48" -> null - security_group_id = "sg-066de0b621838841a" -> null

 When you run destroy, OpenTofu shows you a destroy plan, which tells you about all the resources it’s about to delete.
 This gives you one last chance to check that you really want to delete this stuff before you actually do it.
 It goes without saying that you should rarely, if ever, run destroy in a production environment—there’s no "undo" for the destroy command.
 If everything looks good, type yes and hit Enter, and in a minute or two, OpenTofu will clean up everything it deployed.